2015 "Recommended Components"

 Eventually, manufacturing were transferred to Vacuum State Electronics in

 Switzerland.
-Alas, since the co-designer Allen Wright is no longer with
+Alas, Allen Wright is no longer with

-us, it has been decided to make the Australian version available again as
+us and it has been decided to make the Australian version available again.
+The

 for the No-Frills Phono Stage.
-It is expected to sell for AUD $800 (less
+It is expected to sell for AUD $500.
+Less cost

-performance as well as lower cost.
+performance at that lower cost.
 This new supply will be based on

 noise measured in microVolts.
 Older units can be updated, but needs to be